niko17x/bluedit/NOTES.md

 [] : Move the modal functions to its own separate file from the App.jsx file.
 [] : React router dom "useNavigate" is being used in multiple components.
 Can the DRY principle be applied here?
 [] : Instead of "Delete Post" during Post Creation, give the option to "Save Draft" instead.
+[] : Using Firebase cloud actions to store all the user votes in posts/comments to a state variable for reuse.
+[] : Create separate util functions that simply deal with get/add FB docs.

 ### What I've Learned: